 Citibank Double Cash Credit Card

 In addition to earning money back, you also get zero percent on balance transfers, not purchases, for eighteen months.
 Not getting a zero percent intro period, or a sign up bonus, are two drawbacks, but this is one of the only cards that gives you a total of 2% back once you pay your bill.
 There is no annual fee.
-As long as you pay your statement balance on time, there is zero cost.
+If you're responsible and pay your statement balance on time, you won't pay any interest.

 Discover It Rewards